sulha199/find_cheapest/README.md

 # find_cheapest

-Built on ReactJS, useful for looking the best price on Indonesia's eccommerces.
+Built on ReactJS and ExpressJS useful for looking the best price on Indonesia's eccommerces.
-Curently working on Bukalapak only.
+Image url on tokopedia needs to be updated.
+Please dont mind with my dirty code, I will fix it later on.
 Tokopedia, is not working, need update on the API url.

 ## How to install